jhuapl-bio/omics_workshop/README.md

 kraken2 --report metagenomics/ont.k2.report --out metagenomics/ont.k2.out --db databases/test_metagenome fastq/ont_reads.fastq.gz
 ```

+Be aware that we've removed `--paired` to indicate that we are classifying single-end reads.

 See [docs](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown) for more detailed information on kraken2

 Lastly, do you notice any organisms missing from the alignment coverage stats?